Aditi2k5/Aditi2k5/README.md

 ## 📜 Papers Published

-**A. Prabakaran**, et al., "Calibration Optimization and PEFT Fine-Tuning for Hallucination Mitigation in Large Language Models," *Proceedings of the IEEE INDIACOM Conference*, 2026
+**A. Prabakaran**, et al., "Targeted Data Augmentation for Hallucination Mitigation and Faithfulness Enhancement in Compact LLMs," *Proceedings of the IEEE INDIACOM Conference*, 2026

 **Core Contribution:** Developed an experimental framework utilizing parameter-efficient fine-tuning (PEFT) and calibration optimization to evaluate factual faithfulness metrics and quantify model confidence boundaries.